William Bannon: Return to Van Diemen's Land

 The Lord Auckland arrived at Port Arthur, Tasmania in April 1853, returning Bannon to Van Diemen's Land along with 61 other male convicts.
 Bannon was subsequently moved to the Prison Barracks at Hobart, prior to being allowed into private service.
 While in private service Bannon was found guilty of seeking to extort additional wages and was sentenced to 14 days solitary.
 He was returned to gaol for an additional offense in December 1853, ultimately settling near Table Cape.

-Ticket of Leave and Conditional Pardon
+Subsequent life

-Bannon's Ticket of Leave was issued 9 January 1855, and a Conditional Pardon was issued 20 March 1856.
+Bannon's ticket of leave was issued 9 January 1855, and a conditional pardon was issued 20 March 1856.
+He became a successful farmer.

-Murder: Murdering Gully Road - Tasmania
+Murder charges and acquittal

-Samuel Oaks was found murdered on 5 May 1858 on what was then known as "New Road" at Table Cape Tasmania.
-The man had been shot, brutally beaten and partially burned.
-William Bannon was known to be on disagreeable terms with the murdered man and was subsequently tried for Oaks' murder.
-Bannon was found 'Not Guilty' and was released.
-The location of the murder is close to what is now called "Murdering Gully Road".
-No one else was ever charged with the murder.
+In 1858, Bannon was charged with the murder of Samuel Oaks.
+Oaks was found murdered, shot, brutally beaten and partially burned, on 5 May 1858 on what was then known as "New Road" at Table Cape, Tasmania, close to what is now called "Murdering Gully Road".
+Bannon was known to be on disagreeable terms with Oaks and was subsequently tried for Oaks' murder.
+Bannon was found not guilty and was released.
+No one else was charged with the murder.